xmartlabs/xmartlabs.github.io/_posts/2017-05-01-Introducing-to-Ahoy.md

 Once you’ve defined the two components you’re good to go!
 Remember that you can also add any other UI component that you want.
 Add them via IBOutlets or directly in the code.

 **Note:** Create your `OnboardingViewController` subclass and set the presenter property to an instance of your presenter's class.
-Take into account that this must be done **before** calling `super.viewDidLoad()`, otherwise you won't see the onboarding view.
+Take into account that this must be done **before** calling `super.viewDidLoad()`, otherwise, you won't see the onboarding view.

 ## Example
 ```swift